Konamiman/NestorMSX/PluginDevelopmentGuide.md

 The returned instance of `IMemory` must be a 64K memory (it can be bigger internally by using a mapper or any other mechanism, but the visible addressing space must be 64K) and will be plugged in the slots system of the emulated machine.

 The `PluginContext` class is defined in _NestorMSX.Infrastructure_.
 The `IMemory` interface comes from the Z80.NET project.

+## The plugin context ##

+The supplied `PluginContext` instance is what allows the plugin to really do something useful.
+By using this, the plugin can:

+* Subscribe to the various CPU events, such as memory and ports reads and writes.
+This is the way to emulate a ports-based hardware.
+* Access the VDP and the slots system to check (or change) their contents and state.
+* Access the window that hosts the emulator.
+A tipical case for this is to open a new window specifying the emulator window as its parent.
+* Receive key press events from the emulator.
+This is required if your plugin is intended to react to certain keys (the Copy & Paste plugin works this way, for example).
+* Access the full list of loaded plugins.
+* Set an entry in the emulator "Plugins" menu.

+Note that the `PluginContext` class has a `EnvironmentInitializationComplete` event.
+If your plugin needs to access the loaded plugins list or the slots system, it shouldn't do so until this event is fired.
+Note also that plugins aren't loaded/initialized in any particular order.

+Please take a look at the `PluginContext` class itself for more details.